What Pastries Were Invented in France?

 • Cakes, tarts and small treats: charlotte, savarin, tarte Tatin, madeleines, cannelés, macarons, baba au rhum, financiers, tuile, gâteau opéra, gâteau Saint-Honoré

-The beginnings of French pastry-making date back to the Middle Ages.
-In the 1400s, pâtissiers took over the making of pastry products from bakers, and from then on, French pastry making began to evolve and new products started to appear.
+The roots of French pastry-making can be traced back to the Middle Ages.
+During the 1400s, pâtissiers took over the production of pastries from bakers, marking the beginning of the evolution of French pastry-making and the emergence of new products.

 Ad